 11. Orgasm Control (Edging)

-This ranges from your partner telling you (or vice versa) when you can and can’t orgasm (or utilizing restraints to keep from being able to control movement and thus an orgasm) to edging, which is where you’re brought to the brink of orgasm but right before the big climax, the stimuli is removed.
+Orgasm control ranges from your partner telling you (or vice versa) when you can and can’t orgasm (or utilizing restraints to keep from being able to control movement and thus an orgasm) to edging, which is where you’re brought to the brink of orgasm but right before the big climax, the stimuli is removed.
 After a brief cooldown, the cycle starts again.
-This is great for those looking to last longer or just want more of those explosive orgasms you’ve read about in erotic novels.
+This kink is great for those looking to last longer or want more of those explosive orgasms you’ve read about in erotic novels.

 How To Test It Out: All you need to experience edging is a partner, a hand or your favorite vibrator, and some uninterrupted alone time.
 Once you get close to orgasm, stop, cool down, then start again.
-Repeat this process until you can’t stand it anymore and get ready to have your world rocked again and again and again.
+Repeat this process until you can’t stand it anymore, and get ready to have your world rocked again and again and again.